nal-epfl/castan/README.md

     $ make ENABLE_OPTIMIZED=1

 CASTAN analyzes network functions built on the DPDK framework.
-Although CASTAN does not require any changes to DPDK itself to work, if the NF uses any DPDK libraries you may need to compile parts of DPDK into LLVM bit-code for analysis.
+Although CASTAN does not require any changes to DPDK itself to work (other than what is done in castan-dpdk.h), if the NF uses any DPDK libraries you may need to compile parts of DPDK into LLVM bit-code for analysis.
 We have prepared a fork of the DPDK repository with scripts to handle such scenarios: https://github.com/nal-epfl/castan-dpdk/